 …and it wasn’t even ours.

-It was a friend who had her credit card hacked.
-She discovered it by looking at her statements: there were lots of purchases made in Poland (she was living in the UK at the time).
+It was a friend’s.
+She found out by looking at her statements: there were lots of purchases made in Poland (and she was living in the UK at the time).

-We thought it was great she checked her statements regularly.
-We weren’t that good.
-What was the last time we checked ours?
-We thought someone could be stealing from us right now, and we wouldn’t realise.
+We hadn’t checked our statements in ages!
+We thought “someone could be stealing from us right now, and we wouldn’t even realise!”.
 At first we laughed about it – then we decided to have a look at our statements! 👀

 SHOCK!!
 Someone was depleting our bank accounts!

-Unfortunately (or should I say, luckily) in our case there was no internet hacker to blame: our bank accounts were being depleted by …ourselves!
+Unfortunately (or should I say, luckily) in our case there was no internet hacker to blame: our bank accounts were being depleted by …us!

 The statements were clear: we had been spending more than what we were earning – like, 30% more! – and this had been going on for months!
 The only reason we hadn’t run out of money yet was the periodical payment of company bonuses, which would top-up the accounts and hide the problem.

-We also realised that during the course of the month we had no way to determine how our total expenses were growing.
+And at which point of the month were our expenses surpassing our earnings?
+We had no easy way to determine how our total expenses were growing.
 Waiting until the end of the month to receive a statement and then discover we had spent too much was obviously not a solution.

 The only way would be to start tracking our expenses.